 Deeply distressed and directly impacted, the student community took-it upon itself to demand justice.
 And what ensued were protests across the country.
 Sometimes they would take ugly forms with such intensities that everything would come to a stand-still.
 These protests were openly organized and generally escalated into violence including extreme acts of self-immolations.
 At times the law-and-order situation would be just short of curfew.
 Thus, to quell the agitation, authorities would often resort to use brute force.
 My city too was a hotbed of such protests and I witnessed it first-hand.

-The student body from the local university had organized a protest and had requested the public to join and support their cause.
-The university gate where this protest was to be held was on a road which was a T-Junction, the high boundary wall of the university forming one long side while the other sides had equally high walls demarcating the various departments of the sprawling university campus.
+A massive protest was organized at the university gate which was located at a road T-junction.
+It was a popular spot, with the high boundary wall of the university forming one long side while the other sides had equally high walls demarcating the various properties of the university campus.

-Great ideas and grandiose thoughts are just that – great and grandiose.
+Great ideas and grandiose thoughts are just that – Great and Grandiose.
 Like plastic they are attractive and smooth.
-However, just like plastic they melt in the heat if they are not backed with principles and ideals.
-Principles and Ideals on the other hand are rough, at times unattractive and difficult to handle.
+However, just like plastic they deform in the slightest heat.
+On the other hand, Principles and Ideals are tough, unattractive, and difficult to handle.
 But like gold, their true value can only be ascertained when they are tried through fire.